Signature Instructions

 Signature Add

-, its value is obtained by a certain rule of the signature algorithm. -
+signature, its value is obtained by a certain rule of the signature algorithm. -

 RecvWindow Defines the valid time of the request.